-SCENARIO MARKET & YEAR MARKET CONTEXT EVENT DETAIL 1A DWGM 2024 Progressive Change A complete outage of Longford production on a high winter demand day with output restored during the day of the event resulting in prices rising to VoLL for two periods.
+SCENARIO MARKET & YEAR MARKET CONTEXT EVENT DETAIL 1A DWGM 2024 Progressive Change Gippsland supply interruption A complete outage of Longford production on a high winter demand day with output restored during the day of the event resulting in prices rising 1B DWGM 2026 to VoLL for two periods.
 NEM prices are at average winter values.
-18 DWGM 2026 2A DWGM 2026 Progressive Change 0 Pipeline compressor failure on a high flow day from the north reduces supply to Melbourne, The failure occurs early on a 2B DWGM 2027 high demand day.
-Output restored at midnight on the third day of the event.
-NEM prices are at average winter values. ЗА DWGM 2026 Step Change Moomba supply interruption with a high rate of flow to SA and NSW.
+2A DWGM 2026 Progressive Change Compressor failure on VNI Pipeline compressor failure on a high flow day from the north reduces supply to Melbourne {7.} The failure occurs early on a high demand day.
+Output 2В DWGM 2027 - restored at midnight on the third day of the event.
+NEM prices are at average winter values.
+3A DWGM 2026 Step Change Moomba supply interruption with a high rate of flow to SA and NSW.
 High rate of gas export from DWGM to support ADL and SYD for three days after a Moomba supply interruption.
 Event occurs during average winter demand period.
 NEM prices are at high levels (circa \$300/MWh) reflecting the supply interruption, but without the NEM prices being capped.